-Our identity verification process for organizations includes several components, including but not limited to a D‑U‑N‑S Number and binding authority check.
+Our identity verification process for organizations enrolling in the Apple Developer Program includes several components, including but not limited to a D‑U‑N‑S Number and binding authority check.
 You will be asked for the D‑U‑N‑S Number associated with your legal entity and, if you are not the owner/founder, you must provide a reference who can confirm that you have the legal authority to enroll the organization and to bind it to legal agreements.

-If enrolling as an organization, you may be asked for notarized business documents.
+You may be asked for notarized business documents.
 Depending on your country or region, a solicitor or notary public can provide their signature and seal to certify that the copy you intend to provide to Apple is a true copy of your original document.
 You can have documents notarized at legal offices, banks, post offices, and other offices that commonly have a solicitor or notary public on staff.